jonokarks/pcsa/README.md

 The site is configured to run in development mode with:
 - Dynamic rendering for all pages
-- Real-time Stripe payment processing
+- Serverless Stripe payment processing
 - Hot module reloading
 - TypeScript type checking